veghdev/write-pypistat/README.md

 # Contact

-Join our Discussions page if you have any questions or comments: [Discussions](https://github.com/veghdev/write-pypistat/discussions)
+Join our [discussions](https://github.com/veghdev/write-pypistat/discussions) page if you have any questions or comments.

 # License